danieldiamond/gitlab-analytics/README.md

 * ZUORA_URL: Web service URL for your Zuora account.
 * ZUORA_USERNAME: Username for authentication to Zuora.
 * ZUORA_PASSWORD: Password for authentication to Zuora.

-# Why open source BizOps within GitLab?

-## Business Intelligence with DevOps, or BIOps

-Common CI/CD tools have all of the functionality needed to setup and maintain a Business Intelligence stack within an organization.
-They are able to periodically run a flexible array of software, and deploy to a set of environments.

-By leveraging a CI tool, there are a number of benefits:
-* "BI as Code", where the software and scripts required are checked into SCM with the attendant benefits: full version control, history, easy collaboration and reviews.
-* CI systems also provide easy frameworks for testing ELT changes and notifications in the event of an issue
-* Automated management of the BI environment means it is easy to make alterations, re-deploy in the event of an issue or outage, as well as provision new environments for different uses like a staging server.

-## Why integrated

-* Determining critical data like CAC and LTV depends on many touch points across many systems
-* Product should inform sales efforts, with a sales and marketing insights feedback into SDLC
-* Good products need to know more about their users and their needs, this requires a comprehensive data warehouse tracking all touch points
-* Ultimate goal of fusing product data with sales and marketing data, to deliver more impactful, actionable insights across the lifecycle

-### Examples

-The product can also harness deep insights about specific customers to improve UX and LTV:

-* Show financials an ad about compliance.
-* If product shows someone just started to use CI show ads with CI information.
-* Add logo's from the same industry to an auto generated presentation
-* Tie campaigns to software milestones, to determine sales & marketing lift per release
-* Integrate your marketing operations with product features, integrating your drip campaign with recent actions taken / untaken

-## Competition & Value

-This should be a replacement for:
-* Marketing automation (Marketo)
-* Sales analytics (Insightsquared)
-* Customer Success automation (Gainsight)

-You should also be able to retire:
-* Analytics (Tableau)
-* Sales content management (Highspot/Docsend)

-In the beginning the software should build on some existing systems, for example the drip campaigns in Marketo.

-## Summary

-* Acquire the highest LTV at the lowest CAC
-* Drive better, data driven decisions across all sectors of the organization
-* The LTV can likely be predicted quickly after purchase with lookalike customers
-* Customers need multiple touches before purchasing, so it is important to have a sequence (broad interest, features, outbound, etc.) and to get them through this pipe.
-* You need to continually vary your call scripts, website message, drip campaigns, ads, and decks to find out what is effective.
-Customized for each user and their journey with your company.
-* Determine what causes people to buy and grow.
-Campaigns and product nudges need to align with these levers.

 # Contributing to BizOps